Notes on

 Pain

 For the first indicator, there must be a massive pain.
 Customers should be suffering — and you should be offering a solution.
-Make your potential customers see life without the pain — with your solution.

-The pain is the pitch: if you can put words to the pain accurately, they'll buy.
-The bigger the pain, the higher the price you can set.
+The pain is the pitch: if you can put words to the pain accurately, they’ll buy.

 If you could only have one advantage, a starving crowd would be a good one.
 There must be demand.
 If customers are starving for what you’re offering, it doesn’t matter if you are mediocre or if you’re expensive, they’ll buy.